orangejuice/blog/data/activity/movie-等待太阳-2017/record.en.md

 date: 2023-05-22 15:12:06+08:00
 douban:
   rating: 0
-  subtitle: 2017 / Mainland China Denmark / Documentary / Kaspar Astrup Schröder
+  subtitle: 2017 / Mainland China & Denmark / Documentary / Kaspar Astrup Schröder
 ---

-Via tw jess: There is a 'Sun Village' in the suburbs of Beijing, a place dedicated to receiving minor children of convicted people.
+Via tw jess In the suburbs of Beijing, there's a place called Sun Village, specifically for the children of incarcerated individuals.

-Before I left for abroad, I wanted to donate everything I had.
-I thought, if I was going to donate, I would donate it to them, to those children that the sun truly doesn't reach.
+Before I went abroad, I intended to donate all my belongings.
+I thought if I were to donate, it should be to them, as they are truly the children who the sun doesn't shine on.

-I couldn't get in touch.
-I asked a friend who works in the district government, she said, don't even think about it.
-That was in October 22 years ago, the city was closed off and there were meetings.
+Couldn't get in touch.
+I asked a friend at the district government, and she told me not to think about it.
+That was in October 2022, during the lockdown + meetings.

 I hope they are still there.

-They have a Danish documentary: 'Waiting for the Sun'.
+There's a Danish documentary about them: 'Waiting for the Sun'.

-In the film, there are two families, both with mothers who killed their fathers because of domestic violence.
+The film features two families, both where the mother killed the father due to domestic violence.